 - St. Lawrence students with the next highest need levels (just above Pell Grant eligibility) will be sent the link for the CARES Act application via their St. Lawrence email account.

-- CARES Act Funds remaining after the application phase are being distributed to the highest need students.
+- CARES Act Funds remaining after the application phase are being distributed to the highest need students using a set rate amount.

 How much will I receive?